How to prepare internet-based devices for co-management

 The following command-line properties are required in all scenarios:

-The following properties are required when using Azure AD for client authentication instead of PKI-based client authentication certificates:
+Prior to version 1810, the following properties are required when using Azure AD for client authentication instead of PKI-based client authentication certificates.
+Starting in version 1810 these properties are not requried for Azure AD authenicated installation:

 If the client roams back to the intranet, use the following property: